 - Wages lost from work

 - Modifications to home to compensate for a disability, such as a ramp for a wheelchair

 These damages are arrived at by determining how much has been spent (with references to bills and receipts).
-If future medical bills or future wages lost from work are likely to occur, expert testimony on advisable treatment and length of time likely to be lost from work is usually sought.
+Suppose future medical bills or future wages lost from work are likely to occur.
+In that case, expert testimony on advisable treatment and length of time likely to be lost from work is usually sought.

 Are There Limits on Damages?

 Many states have limits on medical malpractice damages.
 Florida limits compensation for medical malpractice suits to $500,000 against a healthcare provider (such as a doctor or hospital) and to $750,000 against non-medical practitioners.